Sp0ngeb0b/NexgenATB/Readme.md

 NexgenATB will automatically manage the team assignment on your gameserver and aims to provide as even teams as possible for fair gameplay.
 This is done by ranking each player with a so-called *strength* value, which is put together by the player's score at the end of each game.
 The more often a player plays on your server, the more accurate will the strength rating for him become.

 At the start of the game, NexgenATB will perform an initial team sorting.
 After that, new players joining will be put into the weaker team.
 In case of several players joining at the same time (e.g. spectators entering the match together), their strengths will be considered completely for the individual team assignment.
 In case of teams becoming uneven in size (3 vs 1 for example), NexgenATB will automatically rebalance the teams accordingly, considering the strengths and the current gametime of the players; i.e. players joining mid-game are more likely to get moved than players playing from the beginning on.

-NexgenATB will not move players automatically in case the team size is not uneven (3 vs 2 for example); in this case, players are encouraged to manually switch the teams (to make it 2 vs 3 or 4 vs 1 to trigger NexgenABM automatic rebalancing).
-This feature is open for discussion and some kind of player voting to rebalance even in case of even team sizes might be implemented.

 ---